 We give our support to Oulu2026!

 We are proud to say that our Sister Cities support Oulu2026 and cultural climate change.
-Let’s make this dream come true!
+Together we made this dream come true!

 Odessa has an official twinning agreement with Oulu since 1957.